adnansyed101/prostore/README.md

 # Prostore

 A modern ecommerce website made using Next js with TS.
-A full-featured shopping platform with reviews, PayPal and Stripe integration, email receipts and more.
+A full-featured shopping platform with reviews, SSLCommerz and Stripe integration, email receipts and more.

 # [Live Link](https://prostore-seven-gamma.vercel.app/)